Jennifer T. Chayes

 properties.

-Given m sets each of size n (with an arbitrary intersection pattern)
+Given \(m\) sets each of size \(n\) (with an arbitrary intersection pattern)

 we want to color the underlying vertices Red and Blue so that no set

-we give a recent argument of Srinivasan and Radhukrishnan that extends
+if \(m< 2(n-1)\), we give a recent argument of Srinivasan and

-this to m < c 2n\sqrt{n/\ln n}.
-One first colors randomly and then
+Radhukrishnan that extends this to \(m < c 2n\sqrt{n/\ln n}\).
+One first

-recolors the blemishes with a clever random sequential algorithm.
+colors randomly and then recolors the blemishes with a clever random

-common sets.
-Asymptotics are for fixed k with N,D. We want an
+have only \(o(D)\) common sets.
+Asymptotics are for fixed \(k\) with

-conjectured such a packing exists (in an important special case of
+(in an important special case of asymptotic designs) and this

-asymptotic designs) and this conjecture was shown by Rodl.
-We give a
+conjecture was shown by Rödl.
+We give a simple proof of the

-simple proof of the speaker that analyzes the random greedy algorithm.
+speaker that analyzes the random greedy algorithm.

 Jorge Urrutia

-(UNAM), Open Problems in Computational Geometry.
+(UNAM), Open Problems in Computational Geometry

 In this paper we present a collection of problems which have defied